You have probably not heard of the SunStream Evolve Infrared Sauna. I know I hadn't and I've been researching and using

 All are labeled with the SunStream branding and are all nice bonuses that would otherwise cost to purchase.

 First things first, SunStream offer free shipping to customers major areas across Australia and New Zealand.
-For those in the USA or Canada, shipping rates vary depending on location.
+For those in the USA, the UK, or Canada, shipping rates vary depending on location.
 But if you mention the name 'Fergus' you will get a discounted rate.

 They also have warehouses in each of these countries, so shipping times are quick.

 And all SunStream saunas come with an incredible 10 year warranty!
 Which I must say is a great selling point.

 What about pricing?